joshbegley/nyt-latest/previous.md

 `As tensions in the Middle East escalate, negotiators are set to meet in Qatar to try to reach an agreement to end the war in Gaza.
 President Biden said he was “not giving up” but that it was “getting harder” to remain optimistic.`\
 https://nytimes.com/2024/08/14/world/middleeast/israel-hamas-gaza-cease-fire-talks.html

-**Gena Rowlands, Actress Who Bought Raw Drama to Her Roles, Dies at 94**\
+**Gena Rowlands, Actress Who Brought Raw Drama to Her Roles, Dies at 94**\
-`Known for playing on-the-verge characters, she was twice earned Oscar nominations for her work in films directed by John Cassavetes, her husband.`\
+`Known for playing on-the-verge characters, she twice earned Oscar nominations for her work in films directed by John Cassavetes, her husband.`\
 https://nytimes.com/2024/08/14/movies/gena-rowlands-dead.html

 **For Remote Alaskan Communities, a Lifeline Comes From the Sky **\